 II.
 GENERAL STATEMENT OF POLICY

-The following procedures and policies regarding family and medical leave are adopted by the school district, pursuant to the requirements of the FMLA and consistent with the requirements of the Minnesota parenting leave laws.
+The following procedures and policies regarding family and medical leave are adopted by The Cooperative, pursuant to the requirements of the FMLA and consistent with the requirements of the Minnesota parenting leave laws.

 III.
 DEFINITIONS